Techniques for TM1 TI Scripting

 - Terminate a process immediately

 This function sets all data points (all cells) in a named view to zero.
 It is most often used after defining a very specific view.

 This function is provided to publish a private view to the TM1 Server so that other TM1 Clients can see and use the view.
 This was not possible in early versions of TM1 unless you were a TM1 Administrator.
 The format of this function is:

 The arguments (parameters) passed to the function are extremely important!

-This is an important function.
-You can use this to avoid runtime TI generated errors but when using it before each cell insert the following lines:
+This is an important function as you can use this to avoid runtime TI-generated errors, but when using it before each cell, you need to insert the following lines: